Table of Contents

 Types of Gnomes

 The ruling class of the Tendenarruk came always from the physically largest type, the Bal gnomes.
+They call themselves crown gnomes to outsiders.
 Average height for these gnomes is around four feet tall.
 Average weight hovers around 60 pounds.
 The Bol gnomes tend to be quite stout and resemble small dwarves to the non-gnomish eye.
 Indeed many suggest that Dwarven blood runs strong in these gnomes.
 Legend has it that they are descendants of the great Dwarven hero known to the gnomes as Sigilbal.
 The gnomes claim that she was responsible for the founding of the great kingdom of Wawmar (the dwarves deny this).
 For some unknown reason she was struck with wanderlust and traveled the lands for many years, until she fell in love with a stalwart young gnome.
 Thus she came to live with the gnomes in the very beginnings of gnomish society and married that gnome, who happened to be of the Bal caste.
 The rest of the caste leaders, seeing the superiority and nobility of the descendants of Sigilbal, asked this caste to rule the gnomes, and this caste has remained the ruling caste for all of gnomish history.
 This group cultivated diplomatic and political skill and historically contained almost all of the most famous and heroic gnomish warriors.

-The mountain gnomes, as they refer to themselves, are physically smaller than the Bal class, but still larger than their cousins the hill gnomes.
+The tunnel gnomes, as they refer to themselves, are physically smaller than the Bal class, but still larger than their cousins the sun gnomes.
 They are mostly miners by profession but also are well known for their inventions and illusions.
 It is these gnomes that are most common in the gnomish homeland of Sheltinnobortanu.
 Gnomes of the Dam and the Ka castes as well as the merchant caste called Damsa that evolved out of the Dam caste are all members of this physical type.

-The last physical type of gnome are the hill gnomes.
+The last physical type of gnome are the sun gnomes.
 They live mostly in small homesteads and enclaves outside of the main mountain home of Sheltinnobortanu.
 It is these gnomes that are most widely known by outsiders, as they have the most contact with non-gnomes.
 When gnomes are associated with practical jokes and pranks, it is these gnomes who are largely responsible.
 These gnomes are most likely to work for outsiders and were considered prized servants for their loyalty during the height of the kingdom of Aelfar.
 The castes of Pal and Sag are members of this physical type.

 Sheltinnobortanu, or Bald Mountain as non-gnomes call it, is the gnomish capital and only gnomish community in Farland.
 The entire small mountain is a warren of tunnels and burrows.
 Most races would find these tunnels stifling, cramped, and uncomfortable, but the gnomes find them supremely homely and defensible.
 The tunnels are especially small so as to make it nearly impossible for a troll to enter (gnomes hate trolls).
 The location of the mountain itself is secret, but rumor has it that it is located somewhere in the Kale Mountains.
 Bald Mountain is rich with gems, which the gnomes love to mine and work into artistic objects.
 The place is still subject to troll attacks, however, as these sadistic beings seem to have an unreasoning hatred of the poor gnomes.
 While the gnomes can easily outwit the feeble-minded trolls, the unrelenting and vicious attacks have all but whittled away the gnomish race, until they are now facing extinction.
 There is one large hall deep below the surface and it is from there that the ruling council makes its decisions.
 This hall is rather majestic, especially in comparison to the rest of the mountain.
 In this area the caste of Bal largely live.
 The Ka caste lives typically below this great hall, or ruling hall as the gnomes refer to it.
 They are primarily involved in the mining of the gems abundant in the depths.
 Typically the Dam caste lives nearest to the surface.
 It is their traditional duty to serve as guardsmen for the gnomish homeland.
 In order to fulfill their guard duties to the best of their ability, these resourceful gnomes have devised all manner of ingenious traps and mechanisms to protect the five main entrances from invasion.